nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 I set `epochs = 20`, hit 'run', and waited.
 After ~20 min the training is complete and we can check the results.

 As the training progresses we see the results of each epoch on the console.
 Each epoch includes scores to help assess if the model is getting any better.
 Since I'm just experimenting I focused on `box_loss` and `mAP50`:
-- **Box Loss (box_loss)** refers to how often the model drew a square around an object that wasn't a pothole.
+- **Box Loss (box_loss)** refers to how accurately the model can determine the size and position of a pothole.
 The lower this score, the better the model is performing.
-- **Mean Average Precision @ 50% overlap (mAP50)** looks at how often the model drew a square that overlapped at least 50% with the training data.
+- **Mean Average Precision @ 50% overlap (mAP50)** looks at how often the model drew a square that overlapped at least 50% with the validation data.
 The higher this score, the better the model is performing.

 With the training complete I thought it might be interesting to plot the loss and precision on a graph.
 ![Training_Progress_by_Epoch.png](/assets/2025-10-24-training_a_yolo_model/Training_Progress_by_Epoch.png)